OleksandrBogovyk/checksum-verifier/README.md

 - Adler-32 (RFC 1950)

 --
-Copyright (c) 2014-2015, Bogovyk Oleksandr
+Copyright (c)2014-2015
+Bogovyk Oleksandr, Andre Yakivchuk

-If you found any bug or want to help this project, please email me: obogovyk@gmail.com
+If you found any bug or just want to help this project, please email me: obogovyk@gmail.com